 HTML links are hyperlinks.

-A hyperlink is an element, a text, or an image that you can click on, and jump to another document.
+A hyperlink is a text or an image you can click on, and jump to another document.

 In HTML, links are defined with the <a> tag: